pvdz/preval/tests/cases/ai/ai2/ai_array_find_opaque_cb.md

 - (todo) access object property that also exists on prototype? $array_find
-- (todo) arr mutation may be able to inline this method: $array_find
 - (todo) arr mutation may be able to inline this method: tmpMCF
+- (todo) regular property access of an ident feels tricky;
 - (todo) support array reads statement type ExpressionStatement
 - (todo) support array reads statement type VarStatement
+- (todo) support array reads statement type WhileStatement
 - (todo) type trackeed tricks can possibly support static $array_find
+- (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope

 ## Globals